haeflimi/steam_connect/README.md

 - Install the Package via c5 Dashboard.
 - On /dashboard/system/registration/authentication Steam should be available as a Authentication type now.
-- Edit, enter your Steam API Key and activate it. [get you own Steam API Key](https://steamcommunity.com/dev/apikey)
+- Edit, enter your Steam API Key and activate it.
+[Get you own Steam API Key](https://steamcommunity.com/dev/apikey)
 - You are good to login with Steam now.

 ## Features ##